-We test each axiom by formulating a statistical hypothesis test with the axiom as the null hypothesis.
+Is it plausible that the process generating the data satisfies the behavioral axioms of QNBE?
+To find out, we test each axiom by formulating a statistical hypothesis test with the axiom as the null hypothesis.

 5.1 Responsiveness

 Responsiveness states that an all-else-equal increase in the expected payoff to some action increases the probability that action is played.
 To test this, we must associate actions with their expected payoffs given beliefs, and so we use the data from [A,BA].